 How Should You Consume Ocimene?

 Ocimene can be consumed in a number of ways.
 One of the most popular methods is to use it in aromatherapy, diffusing it through essential oil.
-You can also consume it through vaping or smoking CBD flower, which will give you all the benefits of a range of terpenes and cannabinoids at once.
+You can also consume it through vaping or smoking CBD flower, a full spectrum CBD oil tincture with naturally occuring Ocimene, which will give you all the benefits of a range of terpenes and cannabinoids at once.

 It should be noted that this terpene can cause coughing when breathed directly into the lungs.
 If you are looking to avoid coughing, don’t use strains of cannabis that have high levels of ocimene.